untillpro/scm4j/scm4j-releaser/README.md

 Tool to manage multi-repositiry configuration.
 It  detectes changes in repositories, build new components versions and actualize dependency lists.

 E.g. we have a `product3` which depends on `component39`:0.9.5 and `component50`:0.5.0, all components and `product3` sit in their own repositories.
 Now we add some commits to the `develop` branch of `component50` and run the tool using `status` command.
-Tool analyzes repositories and suggests that new versions of `component50` and `product3` should be released.
+Tool analyzes repositories and suggests that new versions of `component50` and `product3` should be built.
 Then we can run tool using  `fork` and `build` commands. `fork` command creates new `release branches` and increase minor versions in `develop branches`, `build` does whatever configured plus increases patch version in `release branch`.

 For version definitions ref. [semantic Versioning 2.0.0](http://semver.org/).